Home >> Requiem Service

 a) Both the prospective bridegroom and the bride must have received the Sacraments of Baptism and Chrismation (Confirmation).
 If there is a question in this regard, the pastor must be consulted.
 If either party is not a member of the Armenian Apostolic Orthodox Church, proper documentation of their Baptism (Baptism Certificate) must be presented to the pastor by the first meeting.

 b) If either party has been divorced, a dispensation to celebrate the Sacrament must be granted by the Diocesan Bishop of the Armenian Church in accordance with the Canon Law of the Armenian Church.
-Documentation of the divorce decree (a good photocopy) must be provided to the pastor.
+Documentation of the divorce decree (a clear photocopy) must be provided to the pastor.
 The Roman Catholic party should also seek an annulment of their prior marriage if they are to be able to remain in communion with their church.

 c) No ceremony can be celebrated if it is the intention that a second religious service in another church is to be held.